jhipster/generator-jhipster-nodejs/ROADMAP.md

 ## Completed list

-- [x] Running microservice o monolith project
+- [x] Running microservice or monolith project
-- [x] Import jdl: functional entity-server generator with simple options (no dto, no serviceImpl...)
+- [x] Import jdl: functional entity-server generator with simple options (no dto, no serviceImpl)
-- [x] Typeorm mappings for both sql and mongodb (todo: needs way more testing of different relations, combinations..)
+- [x] Typeorm mappings for both sql and mongodb
 - [x] Rest API (with headers) compatible with other jhipster implementations
 - [x] Spring Cloud Configuration client
-- [x] Eureka client: there are some issues registering zuul routes in jhipster registry app..
+- [x] Eureka client (but there are some issues registering zuul routes in jhipster registry app)
 - [x] JWT authentication and role base method decorators
-- [x] Swagger documentation (todo: export json/yaml to integrate with jhipster gateway)
+- [x] Swagger documentation

 ## To DO